Professional snooker career of Ronnie O'Sullivan: 2011/2012 season: fourth World Championship title

 O'Sullivan began the 2011–12 season at Event 1 of the Players Tour Championship, where he won 4–0 in the final against Joe Perry.
 At the Paul Hunter Classic, he made the 11th official maximum break of his career, and set a new record of career maximum breaks.
 He reached the semi-finals, but lost 3–4 against Mark Selby.
 His next tournament was the Shanghai Masters, where he reached the second round, but lost 3–5 against Anthony Hamilton.
 In October 2011 he won the Kay Suzanne Memorial Trophy, by defeating Matthew Stevens 4–2 in the final.
 In November 2011 he reached the final of the Antwerp Open, but lost 3–4 against Judd Trump.
-After 12 of 12 events, O'Sullivan was ranked number two on the Order of Merit, and qualified for the Finals, but withdrew due to medical reasons.
+After 12 of 12 events, O'Sullivan was ranked number two on the Order of Merit, and qualified for the Finals, but withdrew for medical reasons.

 O'Sullivan won the 10th Premier League title of his career, a record number of wins for any tournament in the modern era.
 After topping the table in the league stage, he defeated Mark Williams to reach the final, where he defeated Ding Junhui 7–1.
 His next tournament was the UK Championship, where he lost in the second round 5–6 against eventual champion Judd Trump.
 At the Masters, he again lost against Trump, this time 2–6 in the quarter-finals.
 At the German Masters, he reached his first ranking final since the 2010 World Open, and won 9–7 against Stephen Maguire, despite having trailed 0–4 against Andrew Higginson in the first round.
 He then reached the semi-finals of the Welsh Open, and the quarter-finals of the China Open, but lost 2–6 against Mark Selby and 4–5 against Maguire.

 At the World Championship O'Sullivan saw off former world champions in each of his first three matches.
 He beat Peter Ebdon 10–4 in the first round, Mark Williams 13–6 in the second, and Neil Robertson 13–10 in the quarter-finals.
 He beat two-time runner-up Matthew Stevens 17–10 in the semi-finals, and defeated Ali Carter 18–11 in the final, to win his fourth world title.
 Aged 36, and just 40 days older than Dennis Taylor was when he won the title in 1985, O'Sullivan became the oldest world champion since 45-year-old Ray Reardon in 1978.
 In the eighth frame of the final, O'Sullivan made a break of 141, the highest break ever recorded in a Crucible final.
 He was ranked world number nine at the end of the season.
 On 10 May 2012, O'Sullivan was named as the World Snooker Player of the Year and the Snooker Writers Player of the Year.
 He was also inducted into the Hall of Fame, along with Walter Donaldson, Mark Williams and John Higgins.